ljoonal/NeosPeeps/README.md

 ![Screenshot of settings](static/settings-page.png)

-- CJK font support for all of you JP peeps
+- CJK font support for all of you JP peeps (requires `Noto Sans CJK JP` font to be installed on the system)

 ![Screenshot of settings](static/jp-session-search.png)

+## Installation & updating

+Hop over to the [releases page](https://git.ljoonal.xyz/ljoonal/NeosPeeps/releases), and grab the latest `.exe` file if you're on windows.
+There's no installer, so you might want to store it on your desktop for example.

+Then just run the file.

+You might get a warning about the executable not being signed.
+Getting a signing certificate would cost a lot of money.
+And I'm not willing to spend that much just for this hobby project.
+If you're paranoid about the security, I welcome you to [build the app from source](#building) yourself.

 ## License